 \keywords{gravitational waves, parameter estimation, overlapping signals}

-\section{Introduction}
+\section{INTRODUCTION}

-In 2015 the Advanced LIGO (aLIGO) detectors \cite{aasi2015advanced} and the Advanced Virgo detector \cite{acernese2014advanced} began their first observing runs \cite{abbott2016binary, abbott2016gw150914}.
-Over a year of observations; a Binary Neutron Star, BNS, merger \cite{abbott2017gw170817} and eleven Binary Black Hole, BBH, mergers were observed \cite{abbott2019gwtc}, at a rate of roughly one per five weeks.
+In 2015 the Advanced LIGO (aLIGO) detectors \cite{aasi2015advanced} began their first observing runs \cite{abbott2016binary, abbott2016gw150914}, with the Advanced Virgo detector joining in 2017 \cite{acernese2014advanced}.
+During approximately a year of observations; a binary neutron star (BNS) merger \cite{abbott2017gw170817} and eleven binary black bole (BBH) mergers were observed \cite{abbott2019gwtc}, at a rate of roughly one per five weeks.
 After another year of upgrades ~\cite{acernese2019increasing, tse2019quantum, buikema2020sensitivity}, the combined LIGO-Virgo-KAGRA (LVK) Collaboration observed 39 mergers within six months of observing time.
-This is a rate of roughly one merger per 1.5 weeks \cite{abbott2020gwtc}.
-Candidates for further events have been reported, using LIGO-Virgo data from the first two observing runs, by groups external to the LVK Collaboration ~\cite{nitz20202, venumadhav2020new, zackay2019highly, zackay2019detecting}.
-As Gravitational Wave, GW, detectors progress to their design sensitivity \cite{aasi2015advanced}, and are replaced with more advanced detectors \cite{baibhav2019gravitational, robie2020ligo, hild2009xylophone, punturo2010einstein, reitze2019cosmic}, the viewing range of the detectors will increase.
-This in turn will increase the rate of binary mergers.
+This corresponds to a rate of roughly 1.5 mergers per week \cite{abbott2021gwtc}.
+Candidates for further events have been reported, using LIGO-Virgo data from the first two observing runs, by groups external to the LVK Collaboration ~\cite{nitz20202, venumadhav2020new, zackay2019highly, zackay2021detecting}.
+As gravitational wave (GW) detectors progress to their design sensitivity \cite{aasi2015advanced}, and are replaced with more advanced observatories \cite{baibhav2019gravitational, adhikari2020cryogenic, hild2010xylophone, punturo2009einstein, reitze2019cosmic}, the viewing range of the detectors will increase.
+This in turn will increase the rate of binary merger detection.

-As the rate of observed mergers increases, the probability of more than one, concurrent signal being observable by the network increases.
+As the rate of observed mergers increases, the probability of concurrent signal being observed by the network increases.
 Most current detection and analysis techniques assume that only one signal is visible at any period of time.
-Therefore, any overlapping signals would be assumed to be one single signal.
-As such, if overlapping signals start to make up a significant portion of detected signals, this difference could significantly bias wider reaching studies such as population modelling and tests of General Relativity.
-Even a single overlapping event could negatively affect scientific results if the bias from the second signal causes significant deviation.
+Therefore, any overlapping signals could be assumed to be one single signal.
+If overlapping signals start to make up a significant fraction of detected signals, their effects could bias wider reaching studies such as population modelling and tests of general relativity.
+Even a single overlapping event could negatively affect scientific results if the bias from the second signal causes significant deviation from a true signal.